dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - updates the persistent objects
   - performs a commit

-For convenience, the methods `GemServer>>doTransaction:` and `GemServer>>doTransaction:OnConflict:` have been written to provide a safe way to update persistent objects in *parallel processing mode*:
+For convenience, the methods `GemServer>>doTransaction:` and `GemServer>>doTransaction:onConflict:` provide a safe way to update persistent objects in *parallel processing mode*:

 ```Smalltalk
 doTransaction: aBlock onConflict: conflictBlock